zephyrproject-rtos/zephyr/boards/arm/particle_argon/doc/particle_argon.rst

-.. _particle_xenon:
+.. _particle_argon:

-Particle Xenon
+Particle Argon
 ##############

 Overview
 ********

-The Particle Xenon is a low-cost mesh-enabled development board based on the Nordic Semiconductor nRF52840 SoC.
-The board was developed by Particle Industries and has an SWD connector on it for programming.
+The Particle Argon is a Wi-Fi enabled development board with a Nordic Semiconductor nRF52840 for mesh support and an ESP32 for Wi-Fi.
+The board was developed by Particle Industries and has a SWD connector on it for programming.

 It is equipped with a onboard LIPO circuit and conforms to the Adafruit Feather formfactor.

-Zephyr applications use the particle xenon board configuration to run on the particle xenon board hardware.
+Zephyr applications use the particle argon board configuration to run on the particle argon board hardware.
 It provides support for the Nordic Semiconductor nRF52840 ARM |reg| Cortex |reg|-M4F SoC with an integrated 2.4 GHz transceiver supporting Bluetooth |reg| Low Energy and IEEE |reg| 802.15.4.

-For more information about the Particle Xenon board:
+For more information about the Particle Argon board:

-- `Xenon Datasheet`_
+- `Argon Datasheet`_
-- `Xenon Hardware Files`_
+- `Argon Hardware Files`_

 Hardware
 ********